10 Writing Myths Every New Writer Should Always Ignore

-Being a writer can mean anything from writing books, personal blog posts, short stories, marketing articles or poetry, to academic and educational writing.
+It can mean anything from writing books, personal blog posts, short stories, marketing articles, or poetry to academic, educational, and technical writing.

 No matter what your field of writing or in what field you want to write, you can always succeed.

-But please don’t believe all of the writing myths because they will only hold you back.
+But please don’t believe all the writing myths because they will only hold you back.

 1. Writers have to write every day